elforsabah/myRap/README.md

                     oAction.setParameter("Loadtype", sLoadType);
                     oAction.setParameter("Weight", sWeight);
                     oAction.setParameter("WeighUnit", sWeighUnit);
-                    return oAction.invoke().then(function () {
+                    // Now call the silent print function if (sTeraWeight) {                     // Print only when there is Tera Weight return oAction.invoke().then(function () {
                         // Read the result payload from the bound context var oResCtx = oAction.getBoundContext();